-• The secretary of the Advisory Committee on Objections
+- The secretary of the Advisory Committee on Objections

+- · Student counsellor

+- Study advisor

-10.4 Lodging a complaint
+10.4 Lodging a complaint 11

 If you believe you have been treated unfairly by a university management body or a university employee, or are dissatisfied with, for instance, the quality of facilities on campus, or dissatisfied with issues relating to your faculty and your programme, you can lodge a complaint.
+Complaints relating an Erasmus MC staff member shall be forwarded to Erasmus MC for processing.